You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Knitted vs. Fleece/Jersey: What Should You Choose?

-Check the Shop’s Reviews
+Check the Shop’s Reviews (Not Just the Star Rating)

 If There’s a Problem, Contact the Seller First

-And… Leave a Review!
+… And Leave a Review!

 Return & Exchange Policies